 Poverty is impacting on a municipality's financial viability and manifests in a high number of indigent households who qualify for indigent support.
-The indigent grant which is financed from the portion of the equitable share in terms of the Division of Revenue Act (DORA) is no longer adequate to cover actual service costs.
 This is being exacerbated by increased migration into the area as evidenced by the increase in population statistics.